adrn/gala/docs/coordinates/index.rst

 Stellar stream coordinate frames
 ================================

-`Gala` provides Astropy coordinate frame classes for transforming to several built-in stellar stream stream coordinate frames (as defined in the references below), and for transforming positions and velocities to and from coordinate systems defined by great circles or poles.
+`gala` provides Astropy coordinate frame classes for transforming to several built-in stellar stream stream coordinate frames (as defined in the references below), and for transforming positions and velocities to and from coordinate systems defined by great circles or poles.
 These classes behave like the